THE UN-NEED FOR BOOK TRAILERS, Part I: Why making a book commercial that looks likes a movie trailer won’t get you anywhere

 It may even be a misnomer to call a book trailer a trailer.
 Film trailers get distilled from the films they’re promoting.
 But books don’t start out as movies.
 To summarize a book, therefore, may not be the best way to endorse it.
 Part of making successful book commercials in the second decade of the 21st Century shouldn’t be approximating film trailers.
 Instead, the micro publishing industry must create new, autonomous work that relates directly to the book being pushed, but which provides its own independent entertainment.
 On Thursday I’ll give some examples of presses that are already moving in this direction.

-By James Kaelan, with special help from Molly Gaudry
+By Kaelan Smith, with special help from Molly Gaudry